jkroepke/access-log-exporter/docs/Installation.md

     ```bash
     make build
     ```
-    This will create a binary file named access-log-exporter.
+    This creates a binary file named access-log-exporter.
 6. Move the `access-log-exporter` binary to /usr/bin/ using the following command:
     ```bash
     sudo mv access-log-exporter /usr/bin/